 Marc B. Hahn, DO, FAOCA, President and CEO

 Dr. Marc B. Hahn became the 14th president and chief executive officer of Kansas City University (KCU) in 2013, after briefly serving as KCU’s executive vice president for academic and medical affairs, provost and dean.
-KCU is home to the largest medical school in the Midwest and the sixth-largest medical school in the nation.
+KCU is home to the largest medical school in the Midwest and the fifth-largest medical school in the nation.
 The University is a key educator of physicians, health professionals and scientists for both Missouri and Kansas and identified as the 9th most impactful medical school in the US for primary care.
 Dr. Hahn has built a team that is responsible for the expansion of KCU on two campuses strategically located in Kansas City and Joplin, Missouri, to address the growing needs of both urban and rural underserved populations with two medical school sites, a growing graduate school and a new dental school.

 He came to KCU from the University of New England where he served as senior vice president for health affairs and dean of the College of Osteopathic Medicine from 2009-2012.
 Previously, Dr. Hahn served as senior vice president for health affairs and dean at the University of North Texas Health Science Center from 2001-2009.
 He also served from 1995-2001 as the chief of the Pain Medicine and Palliative Care Division and professor of anesthesiology at the Pennsylvania State University College of Medicine.
 During that time (1998-99) he was a Robert Wood Johnson Health Policy Fellow (RWJHPF), and in that capacity, served as a health policy advisor to the US Senate Committee on Finance.
 In 2022, the RWJHPF program recognized Dr. Hahn with their Lifetime Achievement Award.